sireum/kekinian/readme.md

 To update later on, simply do a `git pull --recurse-submodules` and re-run `build.cmd setup` (or simply `build.cmd` to rebuild Sireum CLI tools).
+Note that after a `setup` update, it is best to invalidate IntelliJ's cache files and restart by using IntelliJ's `File -> Invalidate Caches/Restart...` menu item.

 Occasionally, there might be new API used in `build.cmd` that is available in the pre-built binary online but not in your local copy.